What we know about the Baltimore bridge collapse - World News

 The Dali was headed from Baltimore to Colombo, Sri Lanka, and flying under a Singapore flag, according to data from Marine Traffic.

-President Joe Biden said he plans to travel to Baltimore “as quickly as I can” and that he expects the federal government to pick up the entire cost of rebuilding the bridge.
+President Joe Biden said he expects the federal government to pick up the entire rebuilding cost.
+His administration approved $60 million in emergency federal aid to pay for debris removal and other initial costs.

+“This work is not going to take hours.
+This work is not going to take days.
+This work is not going to take weeks.
+We have a very long road ahead of us," Maryland Gov. Wes Moore said Thursday.

+The U.S. Army Corps of Engineers and a commercial salvage company have been surveying the site as they plan the salvage operation, according to U.S. Coast Guard Chief Petty Officer Cynthia Oldham.

+Coast Guard Rear Admiral Shannon Gilreath said Friday that the first goals are to reopen the shipping channel and remove the ship.
+The Maryland Department of Transportation and U.S. Coast Guard surveyed the damage Friday morning.
+Teams worked through high winds while determining how to safely cut the vessel — which weighs between 3,000 to 4,000 tons — into lighter sections that can be removed by four heavy lift cranes supplied by the U.S. Navy, according to Moore.

+In the coming weeks, the governor hopes to have 10 tugboats, seven floating cranes, nine barges, eight salvage vessels and five Coast Guard boats in the water.

-The collapse, however, is not likely to have a big effect on worldwide trade because Baltimore is not a major port for container vessels, but the port’s facilities are more important when it comes to goods such as farm equipment and autos, said Judah Levine, head of research for global freight booking platform Freightos.
+The collapse is not likely to have a big effect on worldwide trade because Baltimore is not a major port for container vessels, and proves more important when it comes to goods such as farm equipment and autos, said Judah Levine, head of research for global freight booking platform Freightos.

-Leon, the Virginia Tech professor, said lessons can be learned and improvements can be made following this disaster.
-For example, bridge cameras and sensors can be used to track when a cargo ship heads off course and communicate with traffic lights and gates at bridge entrances.

-“I think that our mission now is to learn from this failure and learn at all levels,” Leon said.
+But jobs for roughly 2,400 members of the International Longshoremen's Association Local 333 could dry up until shipping traffic resumes, according to Scott Cowan, the union's president.
+Cowan said union leaders are working with elected officials to fund compensation for longshoremen in the meantime.

+Authorities must also now handle a sheen in the water after some of the 56 containers onboard that were carrying hazardous materials were breached.
+Among the hazardous materials were corrosives, flammables and lithium ion batteries, according to the National Transportation Safety Board.
+But the Key Bridge Joint Information Center said Thursday that there’s no immediate environmental threat and that air monitoring has shown no volatile organic compounds.
+Adam Ortiz, the EPA's regional administrator in the Mid-Atlantic states, said Friday that ongoing monitoring has not given any indication that the water contains materials hazardous to humans.

 HOW OFTEN DOES THIS HAPPEN?